mdevans1/AWS-EMR/readme.md

+## Upload the AWS Example Pig Script

+1. Download aws.example.pig from this repository

+2. Upload the script to your S3 bucket

-# Submitting a Pig job
+## Submitting a Pig job

 1. Open the Amazon EMR console at [https://console.aws.amazon.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/).